robert-dodier/maxima-jupyter/Readme.md

 ### Code Highlighting Installation

-Highlighting Maxima code is handled by CodeMirror in the notebook and Pygments in HTML export.
+Highlighting Maxima code is handled by [CodeMirror][] in the notebook and [Pygments][] in HTML export.

-The CodeMirror mode for Maxima is [maxima.js][].
-To install it, find the CodeMirror mode installation directory, create a directory named `maxima` there, copy [maxima.js][] to the `maxima` directory, and update `codemirror/mode/meta.js` as shown in [codemirror-mode-meta-patch][].
-Yes, this is pretty painful, sorry about that.

-The Pygments lexer for Maxima is maxima_lexer.py.
-To install it, find the Pygments installation directory, copy [maxima_lexer.py][] to the `lexers` directory, and update `lexers/_mapping.py` as shown in [pygments-mapping-patch][].
-Yes, this is pretty painful too.
+A [codemirror-mode-maxima][CodeMirror mode for Maxima] has been published on [npmjs.com][].
+It is not clear how that needs to be installed in order for Maxima-Jupyter to make use of it;
+stay tuned for further info.

+A Maxima lexer for Pygments has been submitted and accepted by the Pygments project, and it will be bundled with the next release of Pygments (2.11).
+In the meantime, we are lacking highlighting in HTML export.

 ### Running Maxima-Jupyter